brunoborges/toml-schema/README.md

 ## Discussion

-If you want to share your thoughts on this proposal, please go to the [General Discussion](https://github.com/brunoborges/toml-schema/issues/1) issue.
+If you want to share your thoughts on this proposal, please go to the [General Discussion](https://github.com/brunoborges/toml-schema/discussions/2).

-## Existing TOML Schema Proposal
+### Existing TOML Schema Proposal

 There is an ongoing effort to bring Schema support for TOML under the [PR 116](https://github.com/toml-lang/toml/pull/116/).
 I found that proposal to be extensively detailed and well constructed, but I believe this simpler proposal to be more realistic.